DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ### Registration

 * In order for a user to be able to create, read, edit and delete bookings, the user will need to register on the site.
-* Registration is based upon the Django's built-in authentication system.
+* Registration is based upon Django's built-in authentication system.
 * When the user registers the user will get a success message to confirm.

 <details>